visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

     Keep all points generated.

 Merge points
-    Use the vtkCleanPolyData algorithm to merge duplicate points using a spatial threshold.
-If the threshold is zero the tolerance will be based on a fraction of the bounding box.
+    Merge duplicate points using a spatial threshold.
+If the threshold is zero, then the tolerance will be based on a fraction of the bounding box.
     Otherwise the tolerance will be based on an absolute tolerance.

 Delete points before
     Delete all points that come before a "critical" point defined by a velocity